alpaca-honke/twishare-to-misskey/docs/README-en.md

 ## Features

-- When you click the share button on Twitter, a confirmation screen appears and you can choose whether you want to share to Misskey or not.
+- When you click the share button for Twitter, a confirmation screen appears and you can choose whether you want to share to Misskey (not Twitter) or not.
     - Of course, you can also share to Twitter if you cancel.
+    - It will be hidden when there are some full-screend something such as videos.
 - If there's no Twitter share button, you can still share to Misskey by clicking the share button in the lower right corner.
     - Can be moved and moved out of the way
     - You can hide it.